PEOPLE DON’T TAKE TRIPS, TRIPS TAKE PEOPLE ~ JOHN STEINBECK

 Wait for it—the surprise—oh my, it was the best tiramisu ever—crunchy cake in the bottom, ricotta cream, coffee gelato—all surrounded with the chocolate circle—guess how many times I’m going to order this?

 We’ve been to the grocery store and the market and our pantry is full.
-Most evening we prepare our meals and sit on the terrace with Padre Pio candles (the only candles we could find) and enjoy our dinner and wine, as we lazily watching the night descend in peace and solitude.
+We prepare our evening meals and sit on the terrace with Padre Pio candles (the only candles we could find) with our dinner and wine, lazily watching the night descend in peace and solitude.

 Fennel, tomato and onion salad